Dental Assistant Schools

 - The official certifications and designations that you have earned

-The job titles and allowable duties can vary greatly from state to state.
+The job titles and allowable duties can vary significantly from state to state.
 That's because each state has its own set of regulations, which must be followed by everyone working within a dental practice.
 The Dental Assisting National Board (DANB) provides links to specific information for each state.

 Although a few states allow duties to be delegated to any dental assistant that a dentist deems to be competent, most states have created a hierarchy of job titles and allowable tasks based on a dental assistant's level of training and certification.